Responsibility in International Law

 Week 13End week

-The course International Law in Crises and Conflict (Folkrätt i kris och konflikt) or comparative studies.Place of study
+The course International Law in Crises and Conflict (Folkrätt i kris och konflikt) or comparative studies.Form of teaching

 Department of Security, Strategy and LeadershipType